LUOFENGZHOU/njord/README.md

-# njordtoolbox
+# Njord

-The njordtoolbox package groups usefull routines developped under the njord project.
+The njord package groups usefull routines developped under the njord-project.

 ## Requirements

-To use the njordtoolbox, the below listed packages are required:
+To use the njord package, the below listed packages are required:

     * numpy
     * pandas